behrouzhs/svdns/README.md

 ## License

+MIT License

 The algorithm borrows Singular Value Decomposition (SVD) part from SVDLIBC (open source) which is based on ATLAS (open source) linear algebra library.
-This software is provided for the reviewers' attention (NIPS 2017) and it will be licensed under GNU GPL.
-Redistributions of the software in either source code or binary form is not permitted for now.